George N. Cretekos

 On Jan.
 3, 1971, Mr. Cretekos began his career as a legislative staff assistant for Pinellas County's newly elected U.S. Representative C. W. Bill Young.
 After several years in Washington, Mr. Cretekos was transferred to Pinellas County to assume the position as Congressman Young's district assistant.
 He went back to Washington in the mid-1980s, and in 1986 he returned to Pinellas County again to direct the congressman's local offices.
 Following his retirement in May 2006, Mr. Cretekos served as a missionary in Medan, Indonesia for the Greek Orthodox Metropolitan of Hong Kong and Southeast Asia.

 Mr. Cretekos was unopposed in his bid to fill the remaining term of a vacated council seat in 2007.
-He was re-elected to a four-year term in January, 2008 and was elected Mayor on January 31, 2012.
-He is also President of the Pinellas County Mayors’ Council and past president of the Barrier Islands Government Council.
-Mr. Cretekos, a multi-gallon blood donor, serves on the Board of Directors of Florida Blood Services, and is a courier for the National Marrow Transplant Program.
+He was re-elected to a four-year term in January 2008 and was elected Mayor on Jan.
+31, 2012.
+He has served as President of the Barrier Islands Government Council and is the immediate past president of the Pinellas County Mayors’ Council.
+Mr. Cretekos, a more than 50 gallon blood donor, serves on the Board of Directors of One Blood and is a volunteer courier for the National Marrow Transplant Program.
 He is an active member of Holy Trinity Greek Orthodox Church where he serves as an altar assistant and lay reader.

 Having moved to Clearwater's Sand Key in 1976, Mr. Cretekos and his wife Carolyn, also a Tampa Bay native, still reside there.